Exchange Reserves & Net-Flow

 ≥ +20k BTC / 30d Heavy inflowsCoins are arriving on exchanges faster than they are leaving.
 Pre-2024 the cell tagged distribution; post-2024 the same regime can fire on coordinated ETF-AP redemption days, which look like inflows from the on-chain side.

 Six anchors trace the regime rotation across the chart's life.
 Reserves and 30-day net-flow values are pulled from the same daily snapshot powering the chart above.
-The cross-cycle context that pre-dates this series — the November 2022 FTX cliff, the longer major-venue duopoly era — lives in § 05 as prose rather than a table row.
+The cross-cycle context that pre-dates this series — the November 2022 FTX cliff, the longer major-venue duopoly era — lives in the meaning-shift section as prose rather than a table row.

 DateEventSpot at closeReserves · 30d net · regime